 Most loans provide the buyer with the ability to get rid of PMI.
 Since the Homeowner’s Protection Act (1998), buyers have had the right to rid themselves of Private Mortgage Insurance – even those backed by the FHA (Federal Housing Administration).
 However, removing PMI on an FHA loan can be a little more complex.

 There are several ways you can rid yourself of the scourge of PMI – and here’s precisely how:

 This is the simplest way to remove Private Mortgage Insurance.
 Simply take the original purchase price of your home, multiply it by 80% then pay your mortgage down to this amount.
 If you’ve borrowed $300,000 on your mortgage, 80% of this would be $240,000.
 Once you’ve paid off this amount, you can apply for PMI to be removed.
 You will have to do this in writing, and have a good payment history and no liens (such as a second mortgage) on the home.

 2) Pay your mortgage down to the mid-point of the term

 Under the legislation, your lender is required to remove Private Mortgage Insurance after half of your mortgage term has elapsed.
 For example, if you reach the 15-year point of a 30-year mortgage, PMI must be automatically removed.
 Again, this will only happen if you are up to date with your payments.

 3) Refinance your home

-If you refinance your mortgage (for example, to take advantage of a lower interest rate) you may be eligible to have PMI removed.
+If you refinance your mortgage (for example, to take advantage of a lower interest rate) you may be eligible to have Private Mortgage Insurance removed.
 This will work if your new mortgage works out at 80% or less of the current appraisal value of your home.
 If you haven’t had your home appraised recently, don’t worry – you’ll most likely need an appraisal to refinance your mortgage in the first place.